AFLplusplus/AFLplusplus/qemu_mode/README.md

 Just set AFL_QEMU_INST_RANGES=A,B,C...

-The format of the iterms in the list is either a range of addresses like 0x123-0x321 or a module name like module.so (that is mathed in the mapped object filename).
+The format of the items in the list is either a range of addresses like 0x123-0x321 or a module name like module.so (that is matched in the mapped object filename).

 ## 7) CompareCoverage